mickem/nscp/docs/tutorial/index.rst

 Welcome to the tutorial section.
 Here you will find information about how to use NSClient++ in various ways.
 Since NSClient++ is very versitile program the tutorial section is divided up into various thematic sections.
 So a quick hin on how to read this guide is probably in order.

-# Start with the :doc:`/tutorial/core/index.rst` section as it dictates how NSClient++ works and how to use it.
+#.
+Start with the :doc:`core/index` section as it dictates how NSClient++ works and how to use it.
-# Then follow up with the Monitoring solution you want to use.
+#.
+Then follow up with the Monitoring solution you want to use.
-# Finally the guide to running check will tell you how to monitori things.
+#.
+Finally the guide to running check will tell you how to monitori things.

-If you find all this to much there is also the NSClient++ for the :doc:`impatient.rst` tutorial.
+If you find all this to much there is also the NSClient++ for the :doc:`impatient` tutorial.
 But beware when/if you run into issues it is probably a good idea to read through the above order to get your barings.

 Core Tutorials: